We work together:

 Two years later my daughter, Nina, having graduated from college and culinary school, returned to Vermont and to Healthy Living!
 With her, Nina brought a new energy and passion to learning and teaching, and founded the Healthy Living Learning Center, an innovative program of classes and demonstrations for non-professionals, designed to help people better connect with their food through education.
 I now find myself working side by side with my kids, which is really a joy and makes Healthy Living a true family business.

 In 2013 Healthy Living opened its second location in Saratoga Springs, NY.
 Our New York store employs over 100 staff, and as staff grows I am reminded that I went from one employee back in 1986 to almost 300 today, from 1200 square feet to 35,000 in both locations, from putting away the entire order by myself to having a team of grocery folks attacking it en masse, and from basically knowing zero about business to being pretty darn good at it!
-I find I still love the everyday routines, the customer interactions, the new product excitement, the seasonal changes, and the learning process.
+I find I still love the everyday routines, the guest interactions, the new product excitement, the seasonal changes, and the learning process.
 All that I’ve learned over the years about running a business translates to taking care of people… serving people, which is, I believe, a good way to live on this planet.

 – Katy Lesser, Owner